7aviel/Literalura/README.md

 # Literalura

-**Literalura** is a Java-based application that interacts with a third-party API Gutendex to fetch book data and store it in a local database.
+**Literalura** is a simple Java-based application that interacts with a third-party API Gutendex to fetch book data and store it in a local database.
 Users can search for books by title, list registered books and authors, and perform various queries on the stored data.

 ## Features